snonux/tasksamurai/README.md

 - `C`: reset theme
 - `H`: toggle help
 - `q` or `esc`: close search/help or quit (press `q` when nothing is open)

+Example: press `+`, type `Buy milk` and hit Enter to add a new task called "Buy milk".